-We acquired MEC in February 2014 and Clean Energy Experts, LLC ("CEE") in April 2015.
-We may in the future acquire additional companies, project pipelines, products, or technologies or enter into joint ventures or other strategic initiatives.
+We may in the future, acquire companies, Project pipelines, Projects, SRECs, products, or technologies or enter into joint ventures or other strategic initiatives.
 We may not realize the anticipated benefits of past or future acquisitions, and any acquisition has numerous risks that are not within our control.
 These risks include the following, among others:

-- difficulty in assimilating the operations and personnel of the acquired company, especially given our unique culture; - difficulty in effectively integrating the acquired technologies or products with our current products and technologies; - difficulty in maintaining controls, procedures and policies during the transition and integration; - disruption of our ongoing business and distraction of our management and employees from other opportunities and challenges due to integration issues; - difficulty integrating the acquired company's accounting, management information and other administrative systems;

-- inability to retain key technical and managerial personnel of the acquired business; - inability to retain key customers, vendors and other business partners of the acquired business; - inability to achieve the financial and strategic goals for the acquired and combined businesses; - incurring acquisition-related costs or amortization costs for acquired intangible assets that could impact our results of operations; - significant post-acquisition investments which may lower the actual benefits realized through the acquisition; - potential failure of the due diligence processes to identify significant issues with product quality, legal and financial liabilities, among other things; - potential inability to assert that internal controls over financial reporting are effective; and - potential inability to obtain, or obtain in a timely manner, approvals from governmental authorities, which could delay or prevent such acquisitions.
+- difficulty in assimilating the operations and personnel of the acquired company, especially given our unique culture; - difficulty in effectively integrating the acquired technologies or products with our current products and technologies; - difficulty in maintaining controls, procedures and policies during the transition and integration; - disruption of our ongoing business and distraction of our management and employees from other opportunities and challenges due to integration issues; - difficulty integrating the acquired company's accounting, management information and other administrative systems; - inability to retain key technical and managerial personnel of the acquired business; - inability to retain key customers, vendors and other business partners of the acquired business; - inability to achieve the financial and strategic goals for the acquired and combined businesses; - incurring acquisition-related costs or amortization costs for acquired intangible assets that could impact our results of operations; - significant post-acquisition investments which may lower the actual benefits realized through the acquisition; - potential failure of the due diligence processes to identify significant issues with product quality, legal and financial liabilities, among other things; - · potential inability to assert that internal controls over financial reporting are effective; and - potential inability to obtain, or obtain in a timely manner, approvals from governmental authorities, which could delay or prevent such acquisitions.